angela695/level1/README.md

 8. (13 / 06 / 2024) have added content 6 which is a intro website layout (yet to add responsiveness and animations)

 9. (14 / 06 / 2024) added content 7 yet to add footer and responsiveness

+10.(15 / 06 / 2024) added some responsiveness and footer to content 7 (yet to make changes)